About Aston Hill

 - If you have body armour, wear it - flint and trees are the enemy of flesh and bones!

-- Clean yourself afterwards - Buy the best shower pouf you can find and use it after every day at the hill.
-These trails will get you dirty.
+- Clean yourself afterwards - These trails will get you dirty.
 Uncleaned dirt breeds bacteria.
 Stay clean to stay healthy.

 - Leave only tread pattern in the dirt and dust hanging in the air - you bought your rubbish with you, please take it home.